home

 Saving a Fireworks file and exporting it are two different things.

-The default file format for Fireworks documents is png.
-PNG (Portabel Network Graphic) files can be opened in either Photoshop or Fireworks.
-When putting together a web site, it's a good idea to create a “png” folder for all your Fireworks documents.
+The default file format for Fireworks documents is PNG.
+PNG (Portable Network Graphic) files can be opened in either Photoshop or Fireworks.
+When putting together a web site, it's a good idea to create a folder for all your Fireworks documents.
 You will use them to make changes and corrections.
-You can use a png file in Dreamweaver, but most browsers don’t support them at this time.
+It's been a while coming, but most browsers support PNG images, so you can use them, along with JPG and GIF in any HTML page.
+They are generally a bit larger in file size, but if you need transparency and continuous tone, PNG is the only format that will work.

-When you have something you like and are finished, you must export the file in order for it to be available to use in Dreamweaver.
-Exporting allows you to optimize it by choosing a file format (gif or jpg) that's compatible with the web.
+When you have something you like and are finished, you can export the file in order for it to be available to use in Dreamweaver.
+Exporting allows you to optimize it by choosing a file format that's compatible with the web.

 Determining which format to choose is relatively simple in Fireworks.
-If you aren't sure whether you want a gif or a jpg, you can use the Export Wizard feature under the File menu.
+If you aren't sure whether you want a GIF, a JPG, or a PNG, you can use the Export Wizard feature under the File menu.

-After answering the questions in several dialog boxes (like any required file size, and where the image will be used) you are brought to the export preview dialog box.
-Or you can open the export preview window directly from the File menu.
+After answering the questions in several dialog boxes (like a required file size, and where the image will be used) you are brought to the Image Preview dialog box.

-If you’re exporting a file with frames, the export wizard asks you different questions.
+export preview If you’re exporting a file with frames (covered in another lecture), the export wizard asks you different questions.

 When you click “exit,” the export preview dialog box opens.

-At the bottom of the right panel you have several tools that allow you to move to different parts of the image, crop it, and zoom in and out.
-Determine how many versions you want to see in the field to the right of the tools.
-Choose a different file format for each one so you can compare the quality.
+At the bottom of the right panel there are several tools that allow you to view different parts of the file, crop it, and zoom in and out.
+Determine how many versions you want to see in the field to the right of these tools.
+Choose a different file format for each one so you can compare the quality and size.

-Once you’ve decided how you want it exported, move to the left side of the panel and make your choices.
-Then click "export" or return or enter.
+Once you’ve decided how you want it exported, move to the top left side of the panel and make your choice from the Format popup menu.
+Then click Export or press Return or Enter.

-Once you’ve determined your file format and exit the export preview dialog box, you are presented with the export dialog box.
-Or choose "export" from the File menu if you used the optimize panel.
+Once the file format has been determined, exit the Image Preview dialog box.
+You will be presented with the Export dialog box.
+Or choose Export from the File menu if you used the Optimize panel rather than the Export Wizard.

 Files that are just about images and text can be exported as "image only" files.
 The suffix at the end of the file name reveals it's format (i.e. gif or jpg).